Delivery mode: ONLINE

 Mechanical Engineering term structure

-Each year of the program is divided into two terms – the first term runs from September to December (15 weeks) and the second term runs from January to the end of May (20 weeks) with a one week spring break in the middle.
+Each year of the program is divided into two terms – the fall term runs from September to December (15 weeks) and the winter term runs from January to the end of May (20 weeks) with a one week spring break in the middle.
+In the 3rd year, the Winter term runs from January-April (15 weeks), leaving a 4 month break between terms for work experience (optional).

-The program information below provides a synopsis of the Bachelor of Mechanical Engineering program.
-You will find out about the topics you will learn about and how graduates can attain the designation Professional Engineer.
+The program information below provides a synopsis of the Bachelor of Mechanical Engineering program and how graduates can attain the designation Professional Engineer.

 What will I learn?